TJohnsonAZ/CS430-Group-6/raytracer/README.md

 To create the object file that runs the program, type "make all" into your command line and it will create "raycast".
 To execute it, write "./raycast" followed by three arguments: width, height, input file (.scene), and output file (.ppm).
 To reset, type "make clean" into your command line and it will remove any object and miscellaneous files.

 # Known Issues
-The program is capabable of outputting ppm images, but color values are not written to the correct locations.
+- The program is capabable of outputting ppm images, but color values are not written to the correct locations.
+- Valgrind produces several "Invalid read/write of size 1" errors.